 \subsection{Flexibility of MPSN}

-To sufficiently evaluate the flexibility, we conduct three experiments based on FCHD.
+To sufficiently evaluate the flexibility, we conducted three experiments based on FCHD.
 Table~\ref{flexible} summarizes the performance on two datasets.
-We select the best model on the evaluation dataset ($val AP_{50}$) and test this model on the test dataset ($test AP_{50}$).
+We selected the best model on the evaluation dataset ($val AP_{50}$) and tested this model on the test dataset ($test AP_{50}$).

-\begin{itemize} \item Single frame: training the general model with single frame as the input. \item Two frames: training the pseudo siamese model with two adjacent frames ($\bm{I_{f}},\bm{I_{f-1}}$).
-In this situation, the DFA degenerates to $\bm{h_{agg}}=\bm{h_{bn}}+\bm{h_{bdn}}$. \item Diffabs: using pre-computed sequence pairs ($\bm{I_{f}},\bm{I_{df}}$) to train the pseudo siamese model with the $f$-th frame ground truth. \item DFA: two variants of DFA are considered, where $\bigodot$ represents using our Eq.~\eqref{DFA} to aggregate the deep features, and $\bigoplus$ represents using the simple addition. \end{itemize}
+\begin{itemize} \item Single frame: training the general model with single frame as the input. \item Two frames: training the pseudo-siamese model with two adjacent frames ($\bm{I_{f}},\bm{I_{f-1}}$).
+In this situation, the DFA degenerates to $\bm{h_{agg}}=\bm{h_{bn}}+\bm{h_{bdn}}$. \item Diffabs: using pre-computed sequence pairs ($\bm{I_{f}},\bm{I_{df}}$) to train the pseudo-siamese model with the $f$-th frame ground truth. \item DFA: two variants of DFA are considered, where $\bigodot$ represents using our Eq.~\eqref{DFA} to aggregate the deep features, and $\bigoplus$ represents using the simple addition. \end{itemize}

-We test MPSN among different backbone networks (VGGNet16, MobileNetv2, Resnet18).
-In each backbone network and dataset, we fix hyperparameters to fairly compare single frame, two frames, and MPSN methods.
-The results in Table~\ref{flexible} show MPSN achieves superior performance on two datasets.
+We tested MPSN with different backbone networks (VGGNet16, MobileNetv2, Resnet18).
+In each backbone network and dataset, we fixed hyperparameters to fairly compare single frame, two frames, and MPSN methods.
+The results in Table~\ref{flexible} show MPSN achieved superior performance on two datasets.
 It means that MPSN does not rely on fixed network architectures, thus it can be flexibly applied in each CNN-based detection framework with high accuracy.
 We also compare computational complexity of MPSN with different backbone networks in Table~\ref{flexible}.
 It can be seen that, MPSN with MobileNetv2 has smaller parameters while MPSN with ResNet18 has faster inference speed.

-In particular, as for "MobileNetv2" on the Restaurant dataset, the single frame method achieves a reasonable performance of 0.785 AP.
-Simultaneously, the two frames method achieves similar accuracy of 0.808 AP.
-After applying MPSN, we achieve the AP 0.838 with the same hyperparameters.
+As for "MobileNetv2" on the Restaurant dataset, the single frame method achieved a reasonable performance of 0.785 AP.
+Simultaneously, the two frames method achieved similar accuracy of 0.808 AP.
+After applying MPSN, we achieve an AP of 0.838 with the same hyperparameters.
 This significant improvement means that MPSN can guide CNN to extract motion features effectively, resulting in higher accuracy.